Quantitative Leveraged ETF Strategy

 The information on this page is general in nature and does not take into account your individual objectives, financial situation, or needs.
 Before acting on any information presented here, you should consider its appropriateness having regard to your own circumstances, and where relevant consider the Product Disclosure Statement for any financial product referred to.

-All performance data presented on this page is backtested and hypothetical.
-Backtested results are constructed with the benefit of hindsight using historical market data.
-They do not reflect the friction of actual trading, including but not limited to execution slippage, capacity constraints, fills timing, adverse selection, changes in market structure, or changes in the behaviour of underlying instruments over time.
-Backtested performance is not an indicator of what actual trading would have produced, and should not be interpreted as a forecast of future performance.
+Performance data presented on this page combines two segments, both of which are hypothetical.
+The May 2017 to end-2024 segment is backtested, constructed with the benefit of hindsight using historical market data.
+The 2025 onward segment is forward out-of-sample, where the same frozen rules are applied to data that arrived after the development period closed, with execution simulated at the same market-on-open fills the backtest assumes.
+Neither segment reflects the friction of actual real-money trading, including but not limited to execution slippage, capacity constraints, fills timing, adverse selection, changes in market structure, or changes in the behaviour of underlying instruments over time.
+Hypothetical performance, whether backtested or forward out-of-sample, is not an indicator of what actual trading would have produced, and should not be interpreted as a forecast of future performance.

 Portfolio Construction